mlabs-haskell/hydra-auction/doc/spec.md

 - **Auction fees**: fees paid to the delegates as compensation for hosting the bidding process of the auction on L2.
-These fees must be paid when the winning bidder buys or the seller reclaims the auction lot.
+These fees must be paid when the winning bidder buys or the seller reclaims the auction lot, and they must be distributed equally to the delegates.
 If the winning bidder buys the auction lot, then the auction fees are deducted from his payment to the seller.